-Complete this question for any interest expense you are claiming in this income tax return at Boxes 20B and 21 in relation to a house, apartment, flat or other structure that could be used for residential accommodation, either short-term or long-term.
+Complete this question for any interest expense you are claiming in this income tax return at Boxes 22E and 24 in relation to a house, apartment, flat or other structure that could be used for residential accommodation, either short stays or long term.
 This includes if you have an arrangement to build such a structure, and bare land that could be used to build such a structure under the relevant district plan.

-Write the total interest on residential property in Box 20A.
+Write the total interest on residential property in Box 23A.
 This is the total interest incurred on your borrowings for all your residential properties for this year.
 If you are using an IR3R form to prepare a summary for each rental property, this is the total of all the 7A Boxes.

-Write the amount of interest expense claimed in Box 20B.
+Write the amount of interest expense claimed in Box 23B.
 If you are using an IR3R form to prepare a summary for each rental property, this is the total of all the 7B Boxes.